tcosta84/ansible-centos-django-stack/README.md

 Then, all you have to do is run the following command:

     ansible-playbook -i hosts/{{ environment }} site.yml --ask-pass

+PS: Some Cloud providers' VPSs come with iptables firewall enabled blocking all the traffic.
+In this case you will have to set up some rules in order to test this playbook.
+If you don't mind opening all ports, you can flush the firewall rules by running the following command:

+    iptables -F

+Just to make sure of this, we can flush the firewall rules - that is, erase them all:

 ## Playing with your own web app